MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 How long will the results last?

-Can I breastfeed after a boob job?
+Can I breastfeed after a breast augmentation?

 What if my implants need to be removed?